List of South Park characters: Eric Cartman

-Eric Theodore Cartman first appeared in the 1992 short series The Spirit of Christmas and is voiced by Trey Parker.
-Cartman has been portrayed as the main antagonist of the show due to his short-tempered, aggressive, prejudiced and emotionally unstable character.
+Eric Theodore Cartman first appeared in the 1992 short series The Spirit of Christmas and is voiced by Parker.
+Although he is one of the show's main protagonists, Cartman has often served as an antagonist due to his short-tempered, aggressive, prejudiced and emotionally unstable character.
 These traits are significantly augmented in later seasons as his character evolves, and he begins to exhibit psychopathic and extremely manipulative behavior.
 Cartman is depicted as highly intelligent, able to execute morally appalling plans and business ideas with success.
 His intelligence goes further, as Cartman is shown to be a multi-linguist, able to speak many different foreign languages fluently.
-Among the show's main child characters, Cartman is distinguished as "the fat kid", for which he is continuously insulted and ridiculed.
+Among the show's main child characters, Cartman is distinguished as "the fat kid," for which he is continuously insulted and ridiculed.
 Cartman is frequently portrayed as a villain whose actions set in motion the events serving as the main plot of an episode.
 Other children and classmates are alienated by his insensitive, racist, homophobic, antisemitic, misogynistic, lazy, (Note: Except he would sometimes act in ways less lazy out of doing the simpler thing ironically, like trying to have a "flashback" in the episode and going through hard work just to have one rather than simply studying in the episode "I'm a Little Bit Country".) self-righteous, and wildly insecure behavior.
 Cartman is also the most prejudiced character on the show.
 He often makes antisemitic insults towards Kyle for being Jewish, constantly teases Kenny for being poor, particularly manipulates and mistreats Butters Stotch and displays an extreme disdain for hippies.
 As a result, Cartman usually gets the consequences for his actions due to a flaw in schemes or other characters proving to be smarter than him.
 Despite his antagonistic tendencies, Cartman has been portrayed as a protagonist or antihero on several occasions.
-He has short straight neatly-parted brown hair, pale skin, (no visible eye color due to how the series is animated), and an extremely-fat body with neck flab and a double chin.
+He has short straight neatly-parted brown hair, pale skin, (no visible eye color due to how the series is animated), and an extremely fat body with neck flab and a double chin.
 Cartman wears a small teal hat with a small flat yellow puff-ball on top and a matching yellow band where the forehead part of the hat begins, a large bright-red coat, matching yellow gloves, brown khaki pants, and black shoes.